brandonblock/frame_sockets/README.md

 - [ ] encrypt the framebuffers and mouse events indepedently of the enclosing stream

 ## To Run
-`cargo run` in each of the `server` and `client` directories (server first).
-Wiggle your mouse in the window that pops up and be amazed by the latency.
+Ensure there's a working Rust toolchain installed.
+Then run `cargo run` in each of the `server` and `client` directories (server first).
+Or build it if you like.
+Wiggle your mouse in the window that pops up and be amazed by the latency and jitter.
+See minifb docs for info on running in an environment other than MacOS.